Cohen testimony suggests NY prosecutors pose major danger to Trump

 NBC News has reported that Cohen met with Southern District prosecutors recently and provided them information regarding their investigations into the Trump Organization and the Trump inaugural committee.

 But Cohen made allegations that also raised questions of bank, tax, charity and insurance fraud by the Trump Organization, which did not respond to an NBC News request for comment.
-He said Trump provided inflated financial statements to get a bank loan, fibbed to reduce his tax bills, and concocted a fake auction in which his foundation purchased a portrait of him.
+He said Trump provided inflated financial statements to get a bank loan, lied to reduce his tax bills and concocted a fake auction in which his foundation purchased a portrait of him.

-"To your knowledge, did the president ever provide inflated assets to an insurance company?" asked Rep. Alexandria Ocasio-Cortez, a freshman Democrat.
+"To your knowledge, did the president ever provide inflated assets to an insurance company?" asked Rep. Alexandria Ocasio-Cortez, a freshman Democrat from New York.

 "Yes," Cohen responded.